fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-network-linux-lab.md

 ### Description

-The `ip` command is one of the basic commands every administrator will need in daily work, from setting up new systems and assigning IPs to troubleshooting existing systems.
-The `ip` command can show address information, manipulate routing, plus display network various devices, interfaces, and tunnels.
+The **ip** command is an extreme powerful tool for configuring network interfaces that any Linux system administrator should know.
+The command offers several network administration tasks such as bringing up or down network interfaces, assigning and removing IP addresses and routes, managing ARP cache, and more.
+It's the skill every system engineer needs, including you.

 ### Sample code

-To show the IP addresses assigned to an interface on your server:
+Run the following command to show the IP addresses assigned to an interface on your server:

 ```
 ip address show